 Who am I and what’s the point?

-While in fellowship, a few books and a couple of conversations opened my eyes to the fact that I accrued way more debt than I should have in training, but (despite that) I could still be financially independent in my early 40’s.
+While in fellowship, a few books and a couple of conversations opened my eyes to the fact that I accrued more student loan debt than I should have in training, but (despite that) I could still be financially independent in my early 40’s.

 What are the goals?

-As for the goals of this site, I want to help those in training and those who have just finished figure out how to obtain their wealth without forgetting the “why,” which is to obtain a life well lived (i.e. wellness)!
-On this site, I focus more on financial independence as a tool to help obtain wellness.
+Ultimately, I want to help those in training and those who have just finished figure out how to obtain their wealth without forgetting the “why,” which is to live an intentional and balanced life!

 *If you’d like to consider becoming a sponsor of The Physician Philosopher, click here.